erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 Of course, it means that an extent itself could reach the point when there is no more free space and it needs to be split following the same ideas as normal page split.
-You maybe surprised what is it doing here, in basics section.
-I've decided to mention SB-tree here mostly due to its almost intuitive idea.
+You maybe surprised what SB-tree it doing here, in basics section, since it's not a standard approach.
+Yes, it's not basic, but I've decided to mention it here anyway mostly due to its almost intuitive idea.

 ## 5. Why is it not enough?

 Indeed, everything looks great, why do we need to come up with some other designs?
-Well, as you can remember on the RUM triangle we put B-tree closer to the "Read" corner and not without the reason.
+Well, as you can remember on the RUM space we put B-tree closer to the "Read" corner and not without the reason.
 There are several common downsides of B-tree design:

-* It's not particularly CPU cache friendly due to pointer-chase, since to perform an operation we need to follow a lot of pointers.
+* It's not particularly CPU cache friendly due to pointer-chase, since to perform an operation we need to follow many pointers.

 * Memory footprint and insert performance are located on different sides of balance, we can improve inserts by preallocating pages and keep track of free